A Thriving Legacy

 The Oakland Tech athletics program has been the launchpad for a number of history-making athletes, including Rickey Henderson, John Brodie and Marshawn Lynch.

-Oakland Tech is a member of the Oakland Athletic League (OAL) and offers the following sports: badminton, baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, swimming, tennis, track/field, volleyball, and wrestling.
-Students can participate in club ice hockey, lacrosse, and rowing teams.
+Oakland Tech is a member of the Oakland Athletic League (OAL) and offers the following sports: badminton, baseball, basketball, cheer, cross country, football, girls lacrosse, golf, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.
+Students can participate in club ice hockey, boys lacrosse, mountain biking, rowing, and ultimate frisbee teams.

-Our girls’ basketball team won the state championship in both 2019 and 2022.
+Our girls’ basketball team won the state championship in 2019, 2022, and 2023.
 Students have received several Student Athlete Awards for boys and girls the last five years.
 In recent years, Oakland Tech teams have won State Divisional, Regional and Oakland Athletic League (OAL) championships.

 Oakland Tech's Athletic Director is Dr. Alexis Gray-Lawson, who helped lead Tech to its second state basketball title in 2005.
 At UC Berkeley, Gray-Lawson holds the Golden Bears’ all-time record for three-pointers made, with a total of 148.
 She signed with the Phoenix Mercury of the WNBA in 2011.
 In the WNBA offseason, she also played professionally in Turkey and Israel.
 She received her doctorate in educational leadership and curriculum.
 Also on the team are Associate Athletic Director Karega Hart and Assistant Principal for Sports, Errico Bachicha.